 The assessment is usually 1-2 hours and will be more details on your care needs.
 The assessment is done over the phone, or they will send someone to visit you in your home: How to Have a Full Assessment

 In some states, they will have a form for your doctor to fill out.
 There are a few important things you need to know about: Doctor’s Forms When Applying

 The case worker will decide if you meet the criteria for this program.
 She may tell you right away, or you may find out in a letter afterwards.
 Learn more about: Will I Get Approved?
 You can also check out these: Sample Policies in WA, VA, OR, FL, NE, MI, and CO

 Step Twelve: Approved!

-Don’t give up too easily!
-Our readers report that the state waiver programs are much, much better than anything else out there.
-Please don’t give up just because you have been denied once or someone has told you that you are not eligible.
+Our readers report that the state home care programs are much, much better than anything else out there.
+If you are willing to be persistent, most people can find a way to qualify.
+However, some people really can’t.
 If you are completely sure a state home aide program is not for you, you can see if there are any other options available in your area: How to Get a Caregiver.

 - Area Agency on Aging – Call them even if you are young!